jrivest3/KerrSimulator/index.md

 A Zero Angular Momentum Observer (ZAMO) is an observer that follows a circular path around the spin axis of a Kerr black hole with an orbital velocity equal to the 'frame-dragging' rate of the Kerr spacetime at the radius and polar angle of the observer, thus the observer has no angular momentum.

 >If one imagines spacetime to be dragged into a whirlpool-like flow by the black hole’s rotation, then the ZAMO is the observer who simply rides along with the flow.
->> Hughes (2001)
+>>\cite{Hughes:2001gg}

 A very distant observer viewing a ZAMO close to the black hole sees that ZAMO moving around the black hole and would measure a mass following that observer to have orbital momentum.
 But in the reference frame of the ZAMO, it doesn't have any orbital momentum, because its frame is being 'dragged' at the same rate as its motion.
 This makes a ZAMO a helpful reference point to see how a given trajectory is moving relative to the axial component of the flow of its local spacetime.
-For example, one useful demonstration with the ZAMOs displayed is to set $e=0$, $x=0$, and $p$ set to place the trajectory at the radius of the inner sphere of ZAMOs, and play the animation with the second camera in Trailing mode.
-This will show that geodesic with invariant $L_z=0$ runs along side the ZAMOs.
+For example, one useful demonstration with the ZAMOs displayed is to set $$e=0$$, $$x=0$$, and $$p$$ set to place the trajectory at the radius of the inner sphere of ZAMOs, and play the animation with the second camera in Trailing mode.
+This will show that geodesic with invariant $$L_z=0$$ runs along side the ZAMOs.

 For a ZAMO located at $$(r_Z,\theta_Z)$$, its orbital velocity as measured from a distant observer (using Boyer-Lindquist coordinates) is
 $$\Omega_{ZAMO}(r_Z,\theta_Z)=\frac{2Mr_Za}{\Sigma[r_Z,\theta_Z](r_Z^2+a^2)+2Mr_Z a^2\sin^2\theta_Z}$$.